protegeproject/protege/view-look-and-feel/index.md

 layout: default
 ---

-# Standard View Look and Feel
+# Common View Look and Feel

-Many of the views in the Protégé distribution, such as the [Class Description]({{site.baseurl}}/views/class-description) view shown below, have a consistent look and feel.
+Many of the views in the Protégé distribution, such as the [Class Description]({{site.baseurl}}/views/class-description) view shown below, have a common look and feel.
 A typical view consist of a list of *Sections*, and each Section contains a list of *Rows*.

 An example of such a view is the [Class Description]({{site.baseurl}}/views/class-description) view, which contains sections such as "Equivalent To", "SubClass Of" and "Disjoint With" (amongst others).
 These sections are pertinent to the current selected class, and a given section contains rows that are pertinent to that section.
 For example, the "SubClass Of" section contains rows that contain class expressions that the current selected class is a subclass of.
 Similarly, the "Equivalent To" section contains rows that contain class expressions that the current selected class is equivalent to.